ahmadi-akbar/lost-in-translationv/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Test has been named according to recommended \*.test.js filename ending in the same folder as the file to be tested.

 ### `npm run build`